SaidBySolo/blue-archive-bundle-downloader/README.md

 # blue-archive-bundle-downloader

-> Download the resources of the Blue Archives easily!
+> Download the resources of the Blue Archive easily!

 ## Known issue